a2stuff/a2d/desk.acc/a2d.md

-# A2D API
+# MGTK API

 There are three distinct API classes that need to be used:

-* Main A2D API - entry point $4000 AUX, called MLI-style (JSR followed by command type and address of param block)
+* Main MGTK API - entry point $4000 AUX, called MLI-style (JSR followed by command type and address of param block)
 * DeskTop Jump Table - simple JSR calls starting at $4003 MAIN, no arguments
 * DeskTop API - another MLI-style interface starting at $8E00 AUX

-## Main A2D API
+## Main MGTK API

 ### Concepts

-#### Box
+#### GrafPort

-The _box_ block is reused in several places.
+The _port_ block is reused in several places.
 It has the following structure:

 ```
   .word left           pixels from screen left edge
   .word top            pixels from screen top edge
-  .addr addr           A2D_SCREEN_ADDR ($2000)
+  .addr addr           screen address $2000
-  .word stride         A2D_SCREEN_STRIDE ($80)
+  .word stride         screen stride $80
   .word hoff           pixels scrolled left
   .word voff           pixels scrolled up
   .word width          pixels wide
   .word height         pixels tall
 ```

-Drawing state can be set to a box (A2D_SET_BOX) and then subsequent operations will occur within the box: they will be clipped to the bounds and the offset will be taken into account.
+Drawing state can be set to a port (SetPort) and then subsequent operations will occur within the port: they will be clipped to the bounds and the offset will be taken into account.
 For example, if hoffset is 15 and voffset is 5 then a pixel plotted at 40, 40 will appear at 40 - 15 = 25 pixels from the left edge and 40 - 5 = 35 pixels from the top edge.